 Many runners find yoga to be an incredibly helpful addition to their workout regimen.
 It can help us increase the range of motion in areas that, traditionally, get overly tight due to the repetitive movements of our sport.
-Yoga is also beneficial for strengthening some of the muscles that can get a bit lazy without prodding.
+Yoga is also beneficial for strengthening and lengthening some of the muscles that can get a bit lazy without prodding.
+It helps with balance and minimizing the compounding pressures of running.
 And let’s not forget about all the good yoga does for the mind—not to mention the nervous system.

-But we’ve learned that not every type of yoga is ideal for every stage of training, and so it may come as no surprise that there are some yoga poses that runners—particularly those dealing with some of the physical ailments typical to long-distance runners, like arthritic knees or extremely tight IT bands—might want to approach with caution.
+But we’ve learned that not every type of yoga is ideal for every stage of training.
+And if yoga has caused you injury in the past, you may even wonder if yoga is good for runners or how to make it work for you.
+Yes, there are some yoga poses that runners—particularly those dealing with some of the physical ailments typical to long-distance runners, like arthritic knees or extremely tight IT bands—might want to approach with caution.

-Pushing yourself beyond your perceived limits may serve you well in running, but in yoga, “It’s really important for runners to be honest with where their body is, tightness-wise,” says Tanya Siejhi, a certified yoga therapist, licensed massage therapist, and founder of Healsci Yoga School in Sarasota, Fla.
+Pushing yourself beyond your perceived limits may serve you well in running, but the result is different in yoga.
+“It’s really important for runners to be honest with where their body is, tightness-wise,” says Tanya Siejhi, a certified yoga therapist, licensed massage therapist, and founder of Florida-based Healsci Yoga School.
 “Sometimes in class we’re driven to push for more, reach for more.
 But you have to be really mindful of when you reach your edge—particularly with forward folding, because runners’ hamstrings tend to be so tender.”

 This is important to keep in mind, because in many classes, like a vinyasa flow class where you’re going through repeated sun salutations, there are a lot of forward bends.
 You can still do them, of course—just modify by bending your knees a bit (or a lot) to reduce the strain on areas that are tight.

-Another type of movement Siejhi advises runners to approach with caution is anything that involves crossing the midline—eagle pose arms, for example, where you spread your scapulas wide across the back of your torso as you entwine your arms in front of you, or laying on your back and crossing your leg over to the opposite side—because these movements can put a great deal of stress on the outside of your joint.
+Siejhi advises runners approach anything that involves crossing the midline, such as eagle pose arms, with caution because these movements can put a great deal of stress on the outside of your joint.
 When doing these poses, be careful to allow your body to move into them rather than trying to force it into those positions in order to get all the benefits without the risk of injury.